 New Haven Car Accident Lawyer

 If you have suffered an injury in an auto collision in New Haven, you may be entitled to compensation.
 The car accident lawyers at D'Amico & Pettinicchi are here to help you obtain justice.
-We have recovered more than $27,000,000 in compensation specifically from automotive accident lawsuits and charge no upfront fees to handle your lawsuit.
+We have recovered more than $27,000,000 in compensation specifically from automotive accident lawsuits and charge no upfront fees to handle your case.
 Our co-founding partner Tom Pettinicchi is an award-winning attorney that is a member of the Connecticut Trial Lawyers Association and has also been recognized as a "Top 100 Lawyer" by the National Trial Lawyers Association.

 For more information about our services and how we can help with your New Haven car accident lawsuit, call us today toll-free at (866) 848-7077.